jvanasco/pyramid_formencode_classic/README.md

 ### Current Version(s)

 Version 0.8.0 is current and recommended.
 It has major breaking changes against earlier versions.
+The API has slightly changed but should be easy to adapt.

 Version 0.7.0 offers minimal breaking changes against earlier versions while fixing some issues.